Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

-## Attendance

-Just like any job, attendance at Make School is required and a key component of your success.
-Attendance is being onsite from 9:30am to 5:30pm each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
-Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

-Attendance requirements for scheduled sessions are:
--   No more than two unexcused absences ("no-call-no-shows") per term in any scheduled session.
--   No more than four excused absences (communicated in advance) per term in any scheduled session.

-Failure to meet these requirements will result in a Participation Improvement Plan (PIP).
-Failure to improve after the PIP is cause for not being allowed to continue at Make School.

 ## Make School Course Policies

 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes) - What you will achieve after finishing Make School, all courses are designed around these outcomes.